mfasman95/discordia/guides/GS_CONFIGURE_YOUR_BOT.md

 const myBot = new DiscordiaFramework(process.env.DISCORD_TOKEN, actions, options);
 myBot.start();
 ```
 By default the bot will respond to any `help` or `h` action with the default help message exported by [@discordia/default-help](default-help).
 This default message is based on the accessors and descriptions of the provided actions.
-You can override that message with a static string or a custom function.
-For more details on the function go to the [README file for @discordia/framework](framework) or the [API Documentation](api#DiscordiaFramework).
+You can override that message with your own custom function or set it to `null` to disable the help message.
+For more details on the help option go to the [README file for @discordia/framework](framework) or the [API Documentation](api#DiscordiaFramework).